HELOC Loans

 How does a HELOC work in the UK?

 A UK HELOC is structured in two phases.
 During the draw period (typically two to five years), the borrower can draw funds as needed, repay, and redraw up to the facility limit.
-Interest-only payments are required on the drawn balance during this phase, though the borrower can choose to overpay and reduce the capital if they wish.
+Interest-only payments are required on the drawn balance during this phase.
 Once the draw period ends, no further draws can be made and the outstanding balance converts to capital-plus-interest repayments over the remaining term.

-This structure means the monthly payment is relatively low during the draw period (interest only on whatever has been drawn so far) but increases when the balance transitions to full capital-plus-interest repayments.
+This structure means the monthly payment is relatively low during the draw period but increases when the balance transitions to full capital-plus-interest repayments.
 The size of this increase depends on how much has been drawn and the remaining term.
-A shorter draw period and longer remaining term reduce the size of the transition.

 1